10 stunning stately homes to visit in Somerset

-Need to know: The temple is open to visitors from May 28 until Sunday September 16 (Heritage Open day) 2018 on Sundays and Bank Holiday Mondays 2pm and 5pm.
-Admission is £2 for adults while pensioners and children under 16 can enter for free.
+Need to know: The temple is open to visitors from late May until the end of September 2019 on Sundays and Bank Holiday Mondays 2pm and 5pm.
+Admission is £2 for adults while children under 16 can enter for free.

 With stunning orchards and rolling gardens, the historic Barrington Court was built in 1674 and is open for all to visit and appreciate its uniqueness.
 Without wall hangings, portraits, furniture or trinkets, the manor house now sits completely empty leaving visitors able to admire the intricate wall panelling and imagine all the history the house experienced.
 If only walls could talk!

 Abundant flowers and orchards can be expected in the Court's gardens, and the walled White Garden, Rose and Iris Garden and Lily Garden were influenced by renowned horticulturalist Gertrude Jekyll, with playing fountains, vibrant colours and evocative scents.

 Need to know: Open daily from 10.30am - 5pm up until November 2018 (see the full list of opening times here).
 Admission is £13.80 for adults and £7.40 for children.

 The 800 year old medieval Bishop's Palace which has been the home for bishops of Bath and Wells since it was built, has over 14 acres of luscious gardens to explore.
 Don't forget your camera - you can expect a fantastic view of nearby Wells Cathedral.